-Mel loves coming up with new ideas, connecting people and putting on a good show - which is probably why she has taken on curating TEDxBristol with relish!
+Mel loves coming up with new ideas, connecting people and putting on a good show - which is probably why she has taken on TEDxBristol in her spare time with relish!

 Mel thinks Bristol is the kind of place where creativity and collaboration feels so possible you can almost taste it in the air – and has enjoyed leading the TEDxBristol team in their mission to share home-grown ideas on the world stage since 2015.

 When she’s not racing around with a camera and a deadline, she enjoys the brilliant countryside walks that the Bristol region has to offer, as well as the quality of the cider in the more traditional Somerset watering holes!